 Change activities to those which do not cause pain.
 Running is likely to aggravate a back muscle strain.
 Use a heat retainer or back brace until you feel no pain.
 See a sports injury professional or therapist who specializes in back problems.

 A sports injury therapist or back specialist may use sports massage techniques to speed up recovery as can ultrasound therapy and electrical stimulation.
 A kinesiology taping can help activate muscles and support the lower back.
 An osteopath or chiropractor specializes in joint manipulation techniques which can help.
-The should prescribe a rehabilitation and strengthening program which may include a course of
+They should prescribe a rehabilitation and strengthening program which may include a course of

-A professional therapist will use sports massage, electrotherapy and joint mobilization and manipulation to help speed up the recovery process.
-A full rehabilitation program including mobility exercises, core strengthening exercises or pilates.
+A professional therapist will use sports massage, and joint mobilization and manipulation to help speed up the recovery process.
+A full rehabilitation program including mobility exercises, core strengthening exercises or pilates

 If a grade 3 or severe back muscle strain is suspected then apply ice or cold therapy and seek medical attention immediately.
 A period of complete rest, possibly bed rest may be required.